Benedictine on Brioche – Bluegrass Bliss

 Serving

-A) Serve with original ruffles potato chips as a dip
+A) Serve as a dip with original ruffles potato chips

 Benedictine in black bowl

-benedictine on brioche benedictine on brioche 2
+benedictine on brioche